burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ----

-*Revision Update:* December 27, 2024
+*Revision Update:* May 1, 2025

 *Historical Note:* The original title *"Technical Note.
 From C++1998 to C++2020"* in the update from March 2024 has been changed due to the additional appendix to cover some language and library features of C++ 2023.

-© 2022-2024 Konstantin Burlachenko, all rights reserved.
+© 2022-2025 Konstantin Burlachenko, all rights reserved.

 ----